 The site is located approximately 2,300 feet SW of the Puyallup River.
 From the City of Puyallup Public Data Viewer (online) runoff from the site generally discharges to the north in the 33rd Street SE public storm system consisting of open grass-lined ditch and 24-inch to 42-inch diameter storm lines for approximately 4,350-feet to the Puyallup River outfall.
 The Puyallup River is a flow control exempt receiving water.
-This project aims to construct a storm line from the upstream end of the existing 24-inch storm line to the project.

 A prior 2018 project called the Germaine Korum Center remodeled several of the buildings and installed new asphalt parking areas throughout the site.
 Runoff from onsite parking was treated with an engineered stormwater wetland that has been in place ever since.
-This project will fill in the wetland and, therefore, be required to replace the runoff treatment function originally intended for the wetland.
+This project will replace the runoff treatment BMP with new building and landscaping, and, therefore, will be required to replace the runoff treatment function originally intended for the wetland.
 The prior project included an offsite downstream capacity analysis.
 At the time of the study most of the downstream system consisted of open ditches with culverts under driveways and intersections.
 There were a couple of 18-inch culverts and a single 12-inch culvert that appeared to be the limiting factor in conveyance capacity.
 Since then, storm lines ranging from 24-inch to 42-inch diameter have been installed through most of the downstream to the river, except for approximately 680-feet of grass-line ditch that spans north of the project to the intersection of 5th Avenue SE (north of the project).
 The 2018 downstream drainage study was based on the 25-year peak runoff rate calculated using WWHM.
 The capacity of the 12-inch culvert (the restriction in the downstream) was estimated to be 5.2 cfs.

 The site is relatively flat and will be considered 'flat,' 0-5% slopes for stormwater modeling purposes.
 Earthwork Solutions NW, LLC completed six test pits in February, 2017, and classified the site with up to six inches of top soil over predominately sandy silt with shallow groundwater encountered at 3-feet deep and mottling (evidence of higher groundwater) as shallow as 2-feet deep.
 The record septic drawings verify silty sand and silty loam with groundwater as shallow as 9 inches.
 The City has the site mapped as Briscot Loam.
-Based on this the site will not be suitable for infiltration of stormwater.
+Based on this, the site will not be suitable for infiltration of stormwater.
+The landscape plan may contain permeable pavers or pervious landscape features; however, no credit for stormwater infiltration has been assumed for stormwater mitigation purposes.
+Permeable surfaces may provide unquantifiable benefits and/or be decorative in nature.